streamr-dev/streamr-docker-dev/README.md

 The docker stack has not been tested in a Windows environment and is not recommended at this time.

+If you know what services you need, you don't need to use the `bin.sh`, you can just use `docker-compose` directly, like so:

+1. Install and start Docker service.

+2. Clone this repo: `git clone git@github.com:streamr-dev/streamr-docker-dev.git`, change into that directory `cd streamr-docker-dev`

+3. Bind the loopback interface to 10.200.10.1: `netsh int ip add address "Loopback" 10.200.10.1`

+4. For instance, for the Ethereum environment without core-api: `docker-compose up parity-node0 parity-sidechain-node0 bridge`

 ## Quickstart

 **Option 1**